Integrals along bimonoid homomorphisms: Acknowledgements

 \section{Acknowledgements}

+The author appreciates Christine Vespa who read this paper carefully and gave helpful comments.
 The author was supported by FMSP, a JSPS Program for Leading Graduate Schools in the University of Tokyo, and JPSJ Grant-in-Aid for Scientific Research on Innovative Areas Grant Number JP17H06461.